small-tech/auto-encrypt-localhost/developer-documentation.md

 #### module.exports.https
-By aliasing the https property to the AutoEncryptLocalhost static class itself, we enable people to add AutoEncryptLocalhost to their existing apps by requiring the module and prefixing their https.createServer(…) line with AutoEncryptLocalhost:
+By aliasing the https property to the AutoEncryptLocalhost static class itself, we enable people to add AutoEncryptLocalhost to their existing apps by importing the module and prefixing their https.createServer(…) line with AutoEncryptLocalhost:

 **Kind**: static property of [<code>module.exports</code>](#exp_module_@small-tech/auto-encrypt-localhost--module.exports)